Today, I run a subscription-based software business, however, I spent over a decade running a project-based service business.

 A copy went to the client, we kept a copy in as a reference and a copy went to our bookkeeper.

 Along with the invoices, a folder full of paper receipts would be handed off to the bookkeeper at the end of the month.
 All that data was entered into her desktop system, which we had no access to view, and at the end of the year all those entries would be handed off to our accountant.

-I figured out really quick that if I needed to make our budget in 12 months, I was in trouble if the cash rolled in over 14.
-And the highs and lows that forced my team from idle to overworked ate up my meagre profit margin.
+I figured out really quick that what I needed to cover our expense in the next 12 months, I was in trouble if the cash rolled in over 14.
+And the highs and lows that forced my team from idle to overworked ate up my profit margin.

 Well, I almost wish I was back in that service business today, because all of that is possible, inexpensive and easy to implement.

 I'm going to run through a single case study of how I would set up my system for that business today.